VenkataMaheshChintala/Learning-C/README.md

 # Learning-C
-This is me learning C Language
+This is me practising loops in C Language
 <br>
 Author - Venkata Mahesh Chintala